Allan Arbus: Early life

-Arbus was born in New York City, to a Jewish family, the son of stockbroker Harry Arbus and his wife Rose (née Goldberg).
+Arbus was born in New York City, to a Jewish family, the son of fur retailer Harry Arbus and his wife Rose (née Goldberg).
 He attended DeWitt Clinton High School in the Bronx, where he first developed an interest in acting while appearing in a student play.

 Also a music lover, before becoming an actor, he was reportedly so taken by Benny Goodman's recordings that he took up playing the clarinet.

 Photography career

 During the 1940s, Arbus became a photographer for the United States Army.
 In 1946, after he completed his military service, he and his first wife, photographer Diane Arbus (née Nemerov, whom he had married in 1941), started a photographic advertising business in Manhattan.
-Arbus was primarily known for advertising photography that appeared in Glamour, Seventeen, Vogue, Harper's Bazaar, and other magazines, as well as the weekly newspaper advertising photography for Russeks, a Fifth Avenue department store owned by Diane's father.
+Arbus was primarily known for advertising photography that appeared in Glamour, Seventeen, Vogue, Harper's Bazaar, and other magazines, as well as the weekly newspaper advertising photography for Russeks, a Fifth Avenue department store in Manhattan co-founded by Diane's grandfather, Frank Russek.

 Edward Steichen's noted photo exhibition The Family of Man includes a photograph credited to the couple.
 The Arbuses' professional partnership ended in 1956, when Diane quit the business; the couple formally separated three years later.
 Allan Arbus continued on as a solo photographer, but had given up the business to pursue an acting career by the time the couple divorced in 1969.